 Australian Fire Danger Ratings

-It also introduces a ‘no rating’ for days where no proactive action is
+There is also a ‘no rating’ for days where no proactive action is

 required by a community.
 This means that any fires that start are less likely to move or act in a way that threatens the